TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 I will explain while going through the code step by step.
 In some complicated ABM models, users can set customized parameters like I just mentioned in the example.
 So a handle_props() is needed to set values of these parameters.
 On the whole, handling props tries to initialize `self.props` in the model so that we could set parameters with `self.props.get(prop_nm)`
+To achieve this goal, we will make use of the function `PropArgs.create_props()` in the site-package called PropArgs.

+There are actually lots of details along the way, so I will talk more about the key points and briefly mention some other details.
+Let's get started!

 `highlight super().handle_props(props)`
 Since all our model classes inherit from the base class Model, we first call `super().handle_props(props)` defined in the base model,